entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-component-manager/>

 ## entando-k8s-service
 The **entando-k8s-service** acts as an abstraction layer to fetch data from Kubernetes APIs.
-Its primary function is to discover Entando plugins and make them available for installation.
-The entando-k8s-service is invoked by the Component Manager.
+It interacts with the Local Hub to show the available bundles, installs and manages microservice plugins, and monitors the status of the installed EntandoApp.
 * GitHub: <https://github.com/entando-k8s/entando-k8s-service/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-k8s-service/>